 7. Get Healthy

 One of the best things I ever did was start an afterschool workout club with my peers.
 We didn’t call ourselves anything spectacular (thinking back, we probably should’ve), but we’d get our sweat on every afternoon at 3:30 PM.
-It was nice to kick and punch in the air after a long and stressful day.
+Kicking and punching in the air after a long and stressful day was nice.

 Try starting an exercise group in your school or ask if you can join one.
 It doesn’t have to be anything strenuous, but it’ll get you moving and increase the dopamine levels in your body.
 You could even opt for an after-school walking club.

-In addition to moving your body, you should also make your food choices a priority.
+In addition to moving your body, you should prioritize your food choices.
 Eating well and ensuring you have all the right vitamins and minerals your body needs will support your brain function and get your digestive tract on track.
 Plus, eating healthy in front of your students is an example of being a good role model!

 8. Time Management